abhin5821/Precipitation-Prediction-for-Construction-Businesses/README.md

 ![037b50f9-9990-4c57-bdc8-322b007ae69e](https://github.com/user-attachments/assets/a10a3dd2-2232-4ff7-8b40-16294339969b)

 ### Challenges
 - Weather prediction is inherently complex and subject to various factors.
 - The accuracy of predictions can be limited by the quality and historical range of the data used to train the model.
 - External factors like climate change can also introduce uncertainty into the predictions.
-- Unavailability and inaccessable to the data.
+- Unavailability and inaccessable to the real time data.

+### Conclusions
+Predicted the precipitation for the given years for specific months respectively.